 Smoking isn’t a cheap habit.
 In fact, it can cost quite a lot to buy cigarettes, so some smokers prefer to roll their own.
 These cigarettes are known as ‘rollies’ or ‘roll-ups’ and have become increasingly popular.

 There is a perception that smoking rollies is not as bad for you as smoking regular cigarettes.
-However this is false as rollies contain the same amount of chemicals that regular cigarettes do.
+However this is false, as rollies contain the same amount of chemicals that regular cigarettes do, and are often worse for you.

-They’re often seen as being a healthier and cheaper version of cigarettes, but the fact is that roll-up cigarettes contain 7,000 toxic chemicals.
+They’re often seen as being a less harmful and cheaper version of cigarettes, but the fact is that roll-up cigarettes contain 7,000 toxic chemicals.
 Many of these chemicals are carcinogenic (cancer-causing) and poisonous.

 Here are just a selection of the chemicals that make all tobacco products toxic when smoked: